agwadan/Lexical-Analyzer/README.md

 The second part contains the regular expression patterns and the actions performed when a pattern is recognised.
 The code for this part appears between a pair of double "%" symbols i.e. ```%%...%%"``` .

-The third part like the first part contans "C" code.
+The third part like the first, contans "C" code.

 ## Installation